Through the Lens of Anthropology: An Introduction to Human Evolution and Culture, Second Edition

 Dr. Erin Halstad McGuire, Associate Teaching Professor, University of Victoria

-Author InformationRobert J. Muckle is Professor of Anthropology at Capilano University.
+Author InformationRobert J. Muckle is a professor in the Department of Anthropology at Capilano University.

 Laura Tubelle de González is a professor of anthropology at San Diego Miramar College in Southern California.